Suppan/Delta-Mix/README.md

 # **DeltaMix**

-Application for basic mixing of sound samples
+Application for basic mixing for sound samples with algorhitmic based time-intervals

 ## Download